Hội An (city): Weather

-Hoi An has two main seasons during the year: rainy and dry seasons, with a warm average temperature of 29 °C during the year.
+Hội An has two main seasons during the year: rainy and dry seasons, with a warm average temperature of 29 °C during the year.
 The hottest period is from June to August when the highest temperature can reach 38 °C during day time.
 November to January are the coldest months, with an average temperature of 20 °C. The rainy season lasts from September to January with heavy rains which can cause floods and affect tourism.
 The city's dry season is between February and May, when the weather becomes very mild with moderate temperature and less humid.

 Heritage and tourism

 In 1999 the old town was declared a World Heritage Site by UNESCO as a well-preserved example of a Southeast Asian trading port of the 15th to 19th centuries, with buildings that display a blend of local and foreign influences.
 According to the UNESCO Impact Report 2008 on Hội An, there are challenges for stakeholders to protect the heritage from tourism.